Kairovus/Kairovus/README.md

 Hi there 👋

-I'm Muhammad Rizki, an Undergraduate in Software Engineering Student in CCIT FTUI, Computer Engineering Undergraduate, and martial arts enthusiast
+I'm Muhammad Rizki, an Undergraduate in Software Engineering Student in CCIT FTUI, Computer Engineering Undergraduate in Universitas Indonesia, and a Martial Arts Enthusiast

 - 🔭 I’m currently working on: Doing the 20 project ideas from coding sloth.
 - 🌱 I’m learning: Next.js, Prisma, Tailwind